Skip to main content

 Interactive and UIshell, ui, open, share, top

-Setup and maintenanceinit, install, uninstall, upgrade, version, completion
+Setup and maintenanceinit, install, uninstall, upgrade, version, completion, admin format-upgrade

 Run lynxdb examples for a built-in query cookbook.